Bruininks-Oseretsky Test of Motor Proficiency, Second Edition

 - Most widely used motor proficiency test

-- Norms based on current U.S. Census data
+- Norms based on U.S. Census data

 Provides a comprehensive picture of motor development